Chapter 39 : II. In the End

 “Oh – I didn’t realise; you never said,” Tonks apologised.

 It was just as hard for Sirius to hear the news this time around.
 He had already lost Melanie once, or so he thought at the time, when she’d been in St. Mungo’s after being gravely injured by a Death Eater.
 Sirius could still remember standing by her bed in the hospital, holding her limp, pale hand, seeing her wild mess of brown curly hair unkempt and matted on the pillow – he couldn’t believe such a strong person had been reduced to a shadow.
 A Healer, insisting there was nothing to be done, had had to force him to leave.
-Sirius had felt so hollow, so lost without her; the image of Melanie lying lifeless had haunted him for years in Azkaban.
+Sirius had felt so hollow, so lost without her; he’d instantly thrown himself into the most dangerous Order missions in an attempt to find meaning again.
+The image of Melanie lying lifeless had haunted him for years in Azkaban.

 Last time, the Potters had been there to help him – for a few days, anyway.
 But now, there was no James or Lily.
 Melanie hadn’t been his girl for fourteen years; she had managed to move on with her life, while his had just stood still.
 He’d never gotten over her.
 And now she’d died, and it hurt to lose her for the second time… the girl who meant the world to him; the girl he would have done anything for.
 He’d been in love with her for half his life, even though for most of this time he’d thought her to be dead, just a memory.
 If Sirius had been able to leave the house, maybe he could have saved her.
 His face still in his hands, he turned slightly away from Remus and Tonks so they wouldn’t be able to see the tears welling up in his eyes.